FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

 !!! tldr "In a hurry?"
     **Servers:**

+    - Nowadays either x86 or ARM architecture.
-    - Redundant, hot-swap hardware (power supply, fans, etc)
+    - Redundant, hot-swap hardware (power supply, fans, etc).
-    - Flat build profile for rack mounts
+    - Flat build profile for rack mounts.
-    - Out-Of-Bounds management interface for monitoring and remote management
+    - Out-Of-Bounds management interface for monitoring and remote management.
+    - Power consumption is a concern.
+    - Buying servers can take a long time and present an up-front investment.

 In older times, servers were completely different from the machines we used for regular work.
 Not just in weight and form factor, but in architecture.
 The landscape would stretch from [SPARC](https://en.wikipedia.org/wiki/SPARC) and